gnamiro/labelingImage/README.md

 2. `pip install -r requirements.txt`
 3. `python main.py`

-App will automatically open with the project components, First prompt windows will ask about the file for saving annotation images.
+App will automatically open with the project components, First prompted window will ask about the file for saving annotation images.

 #### TODO